liamstatham/100-days-of-code/log.md

 **Today's progress**:
   - Lots of Azure work fundamentals/dev ops
   - an intro into JS and some code

+### Day 88: March 31, Wednesday

+**Today's progress**:
+  - More azure fundamentals work
+  - some JavaScript revision

 Liam Statham